How to Serve Mare Santo

 Open It with Control

 No noise.
-No sudden movements.
+No sudden moves.

-Here’s how I open every bottle of Mare Santo:
+How I open every bottle of Mare Santo:

 One Final Gesture